m-chaves/Repulsion_Loss/README.md

 # Repulsion_Loss

-Pytorch implementation of Repulsion Loss as described in [Repulsion Loss: Detecting Pedestrians in a Crowd](https://arxiv.org/abs/1711.07752).
+This repository is a replica of the [Repulsion Loss repository] with some additional code and datasets.
+It provides an implementation of Repulsion Loss as described in [Repulsion Loss: Detecting Pedestrians in a Crowd](https://arxiv.org/abs/1711.07752).
 The baseline is RetinaNet followed by this [repo](https://github.com/yhenon/pytorch-retinanet).

 ## Requirements

 - Python3
-- Pytorch0.4
-- torchvision
-- tensorboardX

 ## Installation

 Install packages.

 ```
+pip install torch==0.4.1.post2 torchvision fastai
 sudo apt-get install tk-dev python-tk
 pip install cffi
 pip install cython